FlamingoCalves/resume_fix_app/README.md

 - Replace "enter_openai_api_key_here" with your actual OpenAI API key in config.py.

 ## Costs Warning
 **Important:** Running this application will incur costs associated with the OpenAI API usage.
-Make sure to review the pricing details on OpenAI's website to understand the charges and manage your usage accordingly.
+Make sure to review the [pricing detail](https://openai.com/pricing) on OpenAI's website to understand the charges and manage your usage accordingly.

 ## Running the Application:
 - For GUI version: python resume_fixer_app.py